syncfusion-content/flutter-docs/Flutter/treemap/layout.md

 ---
 layout: post
-title: Different layout structure in Syncfusion Flutter Treemap | Syncfusion
+title: Different layouts in Syncfusion Flutter Treemap | Syncfusion
-description: This section explains the steps required to visualize the treemap widget in the different layout structures.
+description: This section explains the steps required to visualize the treemap widget in the different layout.
 platform: Flutter
 control: SfTreemap
 documentation: ug
 ---

-# Layout structure in Treemap
+# Layouts in Flutter Treemap

-This section explains the different layout structures in the treemap widget.
-The available layout structures are,
+This section explains the different layouts in the treemap widget.
+The available layouts are,

 * Squarified
 * Slice